liferay/liferay-docs/develop/learning-paths/themes/articles/03-styling-your-theme-with-css/03-styling-the-banner.markdown

 # Styling the Banner

 The Banner holds all the elements in the theme's header.
-This section is very important because it is the first thing the user sees when they visit your site.
+This section is is the first thing users see when they visit your site.

 1. Add the following code to `custom.css` below the *Banner* placeholder: